 - These rings can be combined with other ring designs easily

 The bezel setting is a traditional, very labour-intensive goldsmith technique.
 The metal surrounds the diamond and forms a frame around the stone.
-There is another precious metal strip (frame), which serves as a support for the diamond in the socket.
-The bezel is particularly well suited for round cut (brilliant) or oval diamonds.
+There is another precious metal strip (frame), which supports the diamond in the socket.
+The bezel engagement ring setting is particularly well suited for round cut (brilliant) or oval diamonds.

 - Because of the border of the precious metal, the diamond is protected against damage

 - The bezel is open at the bottom, creating a higher radiance and more fire